Hot Hot Heat: Career

 Hot Hot Heat toured in 2007 with Snow Patrol as their opening act on the U.S. leg of their summer tour.
 Their headlining tour of Germany, Canada and U.S. started September 3, 2007.

 "Let Me In" debuted on KROQ-FM at number 8.
 On August 8, 2007, the music video for "Let Me In" premiered on Myspace Music.
-Also, on September 6, 2007, Hot Hot Heat posted their new album on their MySpace.
+Also, on September 6, 2007, Hot Hot Heat posted their new album on their Myspace.

 The band spent most of 2008/2009 recording and constructing their own studio.
 Experimenting with 5/4 disco grooves and electro loops, they went into the studio with producer/musician Ryan Dahle from Limblifter/Age of Electric awhile doing a brief Canadian tour opening for Bloc Party.

-At some point during this period Dustin Hawthorne apparently left the band with little to no explanation as to why since.
-Parker Bossley (from Fake Shark - Real Zombie!) became their newest bassist, and then later Louis Hearn.
+On September 24, 2008, Hot Hot Heat would make an appearance on second season of American-Canadian children's television series, Yo Gabba Gabba!, with the song, "Time to Go Outdoors", featured on season's third episode, "Talent".
+At some point during this period, founding bassist, Hawthorne quietly left the band.
+Parker Bossley from Canadian dance-punk band, Fake Shark - Real Zombie! would become the group's new bassist.
+Ironically, another member of Fake Shark - Real Zombie!, Canadian guitarist, Louis Hearn would later on become the group's next bassist following Bossley's departure from the group in 2010.

-Fourth album Future Breeds was released June 8, 2010 through Dine Alone Records.
-To build anticipation for the release the band performed residencies at small clubs in NY (Public Assembly in May), and in LA (Bootleg Theater in June).
+The band's fourth studio album, Future Breeds was released June 8, 2010, through Dine Alone Records.
+To build anticipation for the release the band performed residencies at two small clubs in the United States, Public Assembly in New York City, and Bootleg Theater in Los Angeles throughout May and June 2010 respectively.

 Hot Hot Heat's public activity was scant in the 2010s; however, they debuted a new song, "Mayor of the City", in May 2013.
 In response to a fan's question on Twitter, Hot Hot Heat mentioned a release for an album in the fall of 2015.
-On September 10, 2015 Hot Hot Heat announced new material via their Instagram page for a spring 2016 release.
-On Friday June 24, 2016 Hot Hot Heat released a 10-track self-titled album and announced it would be their final album.
+On September 10, 2015, Hot Hot Heat announced new material via their Instagram page for a spring 2016 release.
+On Friday June 24, 2016, Hot Hot Heat released a 10-track self-titled album and announced it would be their final album.

-After the band split, Bays reunited with former bass player Parker Bossley to form Fur Trade.
+After the band split, Bays reunited with former bassist, Bossley to form, electro pop project, Fur Trade.

+On November 18, 2023, the band announced they had reunited via social media, with Bays, Hawley, DeCaro and Bossley consisting as the line-up.
+Their return single, "Shock Me" was released Dec 1.
+2023.
+On January 26, 2024, however, the band announced via social media that their reunion had come to an abrupt end just before the new year due to Bays feeling "he could not participate."